-Pursuant to the terms and conditions of the BigBear.ai Holdings, Inc. 2021Long-Term Incentive Plan, as amended, restated or otherwise modified from time to time (the "Plan"), BigBear.ai Holdings, Inc., a Delaware corporation (the "Company"), hereby grants to the individual listed below ("Participant") the stock option (the "Option") set forth below.
+Pursuant to the terms and conditions of the BigBear.ai Holdings, Inc. 2021 Long-Term Incentive Plan, as amended, restated or otherwise modified from time to time (the "Plan"), BigBear.ai Holdings, Inc., a Delaware corporation (the "Company"), hereby grants to the individual listed below ("Participant") the stock option (the "Option") set forth below.
 This award of the Option (this "Award") is subject to the terms and conditions set forth herein and in the Stock Option Agreement attached hereto as Exhibit A (the "Agreement"), which is incorporated herein by reference.
 Capitalized terms used but not defined herein shall have the meanings set forth in the Plan.

 Participant:

 Grant Date:

 Exercise Price per Share: \$ per share

 Shares Subject to the Option: shares

 Type of Option: Non-Qualified Stock Option

 Vesting Commencement Date:

-Vesting Schedule: Subject to the Agreement, the Plan and other terms and conditions set forth herein, the Option will vest and become exercisable according to the following schedule, so long as Participant has not incurred a Termination of Service prior to the applicable vesting date:
+Vesting Schedule: Subject to the Agreement, the Plan and other terms and Correction will vest and become exercisable according to the fol Participant has not incurred a Termination of Service prior date: nditions set forth herein, the lowing schedule, so long as to the applicable vesting

 Vesting Date Percentage of the Option That Vests

-By Participant's signature below, Participant agrees to be bound by the terms of this Grant Notice, the Plan and the Agreement.
-Participant has reviewed the Plan, this Grant Notice and the Agreement in their entirety, has had an opportunity to obtain the advice of counsel prior to executing this Grant Notice and fully understands all provisions of the Plan, this Grant Notice and the Agreement.
-Participant hereby agrees to accept as binding, conclusive and final all decisions or interpretations of the Committee upon any questions arising under the Plan, this Grant Notice or the Agreement.
-This Grant Notice may be executed in one or more counterparts (including portable document format (.pdf) and facsimile counterparts), each of which shall be deemed to be an original, but all of which together shall constitute one and the same agreement.
+Participant has reviewed the Plan, this Grant Notice prior to executing this Grant Notice and fully und agrees to accept as binding, conclusive and final a ant agrees to be bound by the terms of this Grant Notice, the and the Agreement in their entirety, has had an opportunity to erstands all provisions of the Plan, this Grant Notice and the A all decisions or interpretations of the Committee upon any questions. obtain the advice of counsel greement.
+Participant hereby stions arising under the Plan,

+Notice may be executed in one or more counterparts (includir shall be deemed to be an original, but all of which together shall

-Notwithstanding any provision of this Grant Notice or the Agreement, if Participant has not executed this Grant Notice within 90 days following the Grant Date set forth above, Participant will be deemed to have accepted this Award, subject to all of the terms and conditions of this Grant Notice, the Agreement and the Plan.
+Notwithstanding any provision of this Grant Notice or the Agreement, if Participant has not executed this Grant Notice within 90 days following the Grant Date set forth above, Participant will be deemed to have accepted this Award, subject to all o f the terms and conditions of this Grant Notice, the Agreement and the Plan.